When it’s this hot, only the water can cool you down. If you don’t have a boat, here are the easiest ways to get in the water this summer!

-For a fun way for your Dog to keep cool this summer, take them to the dog park!
+For a fun way for your furry friend keep cool this summer, take them to the dog park!
 Spencer Park and Dog Park has a large area for dogs of all shapes and sizes to roam off leash as they please.
 There are doggie water fountains to make sure your pup is cooled off and happy!

 Are your kids at home complaining that it is too hot to go outside?
 The Splash Pad at New Centre Park is a great way for you and your kids to have some summer fun and stay cool while you're at it!
 Grab your bathing suit and sunscreen for a full day of sun!

 Ever heard of a spray park?
 Steele Street Park has a perfect area for your kids to cool off and get wet.
-After they need a break, have a picnic area and grills for you to cook the perfect summer meal.
+After they need a break, use the picnic area and grills to cook the perfect summer meal.
 The kids won't wait long to want to go back to the spray park!

 Tega Cay/Lake Wylie

 Need a nice relaxing idea for your Friday nights?
 Windjammer Park is the home of the award-winning Carolina Show Ski Team.
-The team puts on free water ski shows for residents and skiing enthusiasts.
+The team puts on free water ski shows for residents and skiing enthusiasts every Friday starting in June.
 Parking at Windjammer Park is by permit only (with the exception of Carolina Show Ski Team events).

 The Upper Palmetto YMCA’s Resident Camp offers a stunning Zipline Canopy Tour that takes participants over the pristine beauty of Camp Cherokee.
 This 3-hour experience has 8 zip lines and two bridges that will keep you cool with the breeze!

 Don’t have a canoe or kayak, but want to rent some?
 Head over to the 13-acre Lake Crawford at King’s Mountain State Park to have some summer fun on the lake!
 Paddle around and enjoy the fresh air and cool breeze!

 City Park Splash Pad